 Virtua Community Benefit Reports:

 The CHNA revealed the communities’ key issues and areas of opportunity.
-The assessment contributes supporting data and enables Virtua to take an in-depth look at its greater community and to develop evidence based implementation strategies.
+The assessment contributes supporting data and enables Virtua Health to take an in-depth look at its greater community and to develop innovative and evidence based implementation strategies.
 Significant results from the CNHA are integrated into the process of prioritization of health needs and the development of a health system implementation plan.
-The assessment shows that access to care is a major community concern in all three counties.

-Based on community needs, two areas have been identified as critical community needs and are addressed in this implementation plan: access to health care and chronic conditions.
+Based on community needs, four areas have been identified as critical community needs and are addressed in this implementation plan: behavioral health and substance abuse, accessing care, communications and relationships, and obesity.

 We offer free classes to share information about disease prevention along with providing assistance to support groups.
 In addition to offering clinical training for local nurses, paramedics and physicians, Virtua also has classes for the community including pediatric and adult CPR.
 Check our event calendar or call 1-888-VIRTUA-3 (1-888-847-8823).